MESAHub/mesa-website/09-best-practices.markdown

 When you begin a new project you should generally use the most recent MESA release.
 Unless you encounter bugs that negatively impact your work, stick with that version throughout the project.
+If you're starting from a set of input files that were designed for an older version, we suggest you invest some time porting it to the latest version, as if you run into any issues it's much easier for the community to assist you that way.

+Before modifying any source code in the main MESA directory, check if these changes cannot be applied locally in your work folder using the [hooks provided by MESA][hooks].
+If you have a use case that cannot be completed with the provided set of hooks, you can always contact us to request a new one.

+[hooks]:run_star_extras.html

+The MESA test suite (`star/test_suite` and `binary/test_suite`) is a valuable source of examples and a good first stop when setting up a new problem with MESA.
+Looking at the test suite inlists is a quick way to familiarize yourself with the set of options relevant to your problem.
+More information is available on [how to use a test suite case as a starting point for your own work directory][how].

+[how]: starting.html#the-test-suite-as-a-source-of-examples

-You should always perform some sort of convergence study to ensure that your results are not sensitive to the time or space resolution of your models.
+You should always perform some sort of convergence study to ensure that your results are not sensitive to the time or mass resolution of your models.